Briggsc28/briggsc28.github.io/_posts/2015-09-04-Getting-Started-using-Application-Insights-PowerBI.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

 Power BI provides a range of useful connects for services, such as Google Analytics and Mail Chimp.
 Which make it simple to connect these services together.
-Although it is possible to connect it to other services as seen in the video below:<br><br><iframe width="560" height="315" src="https://www.youtube.com/embed/37_z5PCluDo" frameborder="0" allowfullscreen></iframe><br><br>However sadly, there is no out of the box way to connect Power BI and Application Insights.
+Although it is possible to connect it to other services as seen in the video below:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/37_z5PCluDo" frameborder="0" allowfullscreen></iframe>

+However sadly, there is no out of the box way to connect Power BI and Application Insights.
 There are some steps required:<br><br>First we must enable Continuous export.
 This feature allows Application Insights to continually outputs data to a container.
 Note:  you must using the paid tier of Application Insights, to use this feature.Once exported from  Application Insights to a previously configured storage container, we will use Azure Stream Analytics, to digest and export the data to Power BI.

 ## Step 1 - Create storage in Azure